Solinea/goldstone-server/HACKING.rst

 Goldstone Testing
 *****************

-Goldstone use the standard Django testing tools:
+Goldstone uses the standard Django testing tools:

 * Tox for test automation.
 Goldstone's tox setup tests against Python 2.6, Python 2.7 and PEP8 (syntax) by default.
 Additional jobs for coverage and pyflakes are available.
 * Django TestCase and selenium are used for unit and functional testing respectively.